vmware/terraform-provider-avi/website/docs/d/avi_actiongroupconfig.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `action_script_config_ref` - Reference of the action script configuration to be used.
+It is a reference to an object of type alertscriptconfig.
 * `autoscale_trigger_notification` - Trigger notification to autoscale manager.
+Allowed in basic(allowed values- false) edition, essentials(allowed values- false) edition, enterprise edition.
 * `description` - User defined description for the object.
 * `email_config_ref` - Select the email notification configuration to use when sending alerts via email.
+It is a reference to an object of type alertemailconfig.
 * `external_only` - Generate alert only to external destinations.
+Allowed in basic(allowed values- false) edition, essentials(allowed values- false) edition, enterprise edition.
 * `level` - When an alert is generated, mark its priority via the alert level.
+Enum options - ALERT_LOW, ALERT_MEDIUM, ALERT_HIGH.
 * `name` - Name of the object.
 * `snmp_trap_profile_ref` - Select the snmp trap notification to use when sending alerts via snmp trap.
+It is a reference to an object of type snmptrapprofile.
 * `syslog_config_ref` - Select the syslog notification configuration to use when sending alerts via syslog.
+It is a reference to an object of type alertsyslogconfig.
 * `tenant_ref` - It is a reference to an object of type tenant.
 * `uuid` - Unique object identifier of the object.